April 14, 2022Review Recipe

 IN THE FRIDGE: If there are any leftovers they can be stored in an airtight container in the refrigerator.
 Leftovers will last for about 3 days, but will lose some of their crunchiness.

 Deep-fried corn on the cob is a classic fair food that you can easily make at home.
 This dish is made by dipping fresh corn on the cob in a cornmeal mixture.
 The result is an amazing dish, full of crispy flavors that’s perfect for BBQs.

 Vegetable oil is the standard oil used for deep frying at home.
 It heats to the right temperature and won’t leave any extra taste on the finished product.

 Deep-fried corn on the cob can be stored in the fridge for 2-3 days.
 You may find that the outer batter will lose its crunchiness beyond that.

-With sharp chef’s knife, cut off the stalk end of cob just above first row of kernels.
-Place 3 or 4 ears at a time on microwave-safe plate and microwave on full power for 30 to 60 seconds.
-Hold each ear by uncut end in 1 hand.
+With a sharp chef’s knife, cut off the stalk end of the cob just above the first row of kernels.
+Place 3 or 4 ears at a time on a microwave-safe plate and microwave on full power for 30 to 60 seconds.
+Hold each ear by the uncut end in 1 hand.
 Shake ear up and down until cob slips free, leaving behind husk and silk.